MrVeit/Firebase-Remote-Config-WebGL/README.md

 }
 ```

-When `Fetch()` method is called, the plugin tries to download the current version of the deleted
+When `Fetch()` method is called, the plugin tries to download the current version of the remote
 values and if the request is successful - caches the result locally, but the past version will be available before activation.

 The `Activate()` method updates the old version of the repository to the newly loaded version.